Tucson City Councilman Paul Cunningham wins primary election

-City Councilmen Paul Cunningham won the Democratic primary election for Tucson’s Ward 2 seat, taking about 76% of the votes counted so far in unofficial counts released by the City Clerk’s Office.
+City Councilmen Paul Cunningham won the Democratic primary election for Tucson’s Ward 2 seat, taking about 76% of the votes counted so far in unofficial results released by the City Clerk’s Office.

 His Democratic challenger, political newcomer Lisa Nutt, has about 23% of the votes.